 Q. Will there be mass sackings?

 No, the Government has committed to maintaining transport services at as close a level to normal as possible.
-They are aware that when the lock-down is eased, transport will be put under considerable strain as people travel again.
+They are aware that when the lock-down is eased, transport will be put under considerable strain as people start to travel again.
 To handle this expected increase in use, staffing levels have to be maintained.
-Private operators have halted recruitment for the moment.
+Most operators had reduced recruitment but that is slowly increasing.

 While there is an option to do so legally, the Divisional Office at Redfern will be manned.
 While our members are working on the front lines we will be there to support them.

 Q. How often are our buses and trams being cleaned?

 Buses and trams of all fleets as well as all depots are being cleaned daily with appropriate chemicals.
 Some employers are cleaning trams and buses more than once a day.